GautamSingh6599/spoti_daily_mix/README.md

 # Spoti_Daily_Mix

-Download your Daily Mixes and Discover Weekly Playlists using this program.
+Download your Daily Mixes and Discover Weekly Playlists and anyother liked Playlist.
+Provides a terminal download manager to properly manage your downloads.

 ## Installation